dashpay/docs/legal.rst

 upon it.
 However, it is meant to state our position on the law, and how the law should be properly interpreted.

-One of the most common questions we receive is “How are masternode operators treated under the US tax laws?”
+One of the most common questions we receive is *How are masternode operators treated under the US tax laws?*

 Tax Treatment
 -------------